DerekYang2/FluentDL/README.md

 </p>

 ## About
 A Fluent UI desktop application that helps you download lossless songs as FLACs, convert between audio formats, match songs between different online sources, edit song metadata, and more.
 This project was made with [WinUI 3](https://github.com/microsoft/microsoft-ui-xaml) and [TemplateStudio](https://github.com/microsoft/TemplateStudio).
-Under the hood, the app uses FFmpeg and APIs from Deezer, Qobuz, Spotify, and Youtube.
+Under the hood, the app uses FFmpeg and APIs for Deezer, Qobuz, Spotify, and Youtube.

 FluentDL is organized into three sections: Search, Local Explorer, and Queue.